View the Use of Third-Party Software or Websites disclaimer.

 These can slow the drive speed.

-Solution: Connect the drive directly into the system.
+Solution: Connect the drive directly into the host system.

 Slow speeds can be caused by plugging into a slow or faulty USB port.